 Do not include both hard MV bounds and hard MV increment bounds on the same MV, as they can conflict.
 If both types of bounds are important, soften one.

 Do not include OV bounds unless they are essential to your application.
 As an alternative to setting an OV bound, you can define an OV reference and set its cost function weight to keep the OV close to its setpoint.

 Consider leaving the OV unconstrained for some prediction horizon steps.
 See Time-Varying Weights and Constraints.

 Consider a time-varying OV constraint that is easy to satisfy early in the horizon, gradually tapering to a more strict constraint.
 See Time-Varying Weights and Constraints.

-command to check for such impossible constraints, and use a time-varying
+review command to check for such impossible constraints, and

 Hard constraints are constraints that the quadratic programming (QP) solution must satisfy.
 If it is mathematically impossible to satisfy a hard constraint at a given control interval, k, the QP is infeasible.
 In this case, the controller returns an error status, and sets the manipulated variables (MVs) to u(k) = u(k–1), that is, no change.
 If the condition leading to infeasibility is not resolved, infeasibility can continue indefinitely, leading to a loss of control.

 Disturbances and prediction errors are inevitable in practice.
 Therefore, a constraint violation could occur in the plant even though the controller predicts otherwise.
 A feasible QP solution does not guarantee that all hard constraints will be satisfied when the optimal MV is used in the plant.

 If the only constraints in your application are bounds on MVs, the MV bounds can be hard constraints, as they are by default.
 MV bounds alone cannot cause infeasibility.
 The same is true when the only constraints are on MV increments.